 For many seniors, social security benefits and retirement may not be enough to keep the bills paid and give them the freedom to travel and enjoy life the way they had planned.

-Finding a job can be difficult and many have turned to non-traditional forms of employment.
-In fact, there are many excellent ways to make some supplemental income and blogging is one that more seniors are turning to.
-Here are 10 reasons blogging is the best freelance work from home opportunity for seniors.
+Finding a job can be difficult, and many have turned to non-traditional forms of employment.
+Blogging is one route that more seniors are turning to in order to create some supplemental income.

-- Allows you to share your expertise – Experience is the best teacher and blogging allows seniors to share with the world.
+- Allows you to share your expertise: Experience is the best teacher, and blogging allows seniors to share with the world.
 Seniors have a lot to offer because of all the life and work experiences they have had.
 Years of working in a certain field or taking part in a hobby amount to a vast knowledge base that can be tapped to educate and entertain the younger generations.

-- Helps you keep up with current events & trends – New technologies are popping up all the time and many specifically benefit seniors.
+- Helps you keep up with current events & trends: New technologies are popping up all the time, and many specifically benefit seniors.
 Blogging about the current events and trends of the world around you gives you an edge.
 Sharing that information with others enables them to benefit from your research as well.

-- Adds to your monthly income – Living on a limited income can be very challenging.
+- Adds to your monthly income: Living on a limited income can be very challenging.
 Social security benefits can hardly keep up with the increased cost of living we all face.
-Many seniors find themselves having to chose between paying bills, buying medications and eating.
-By writing just a few blog posts each month you can add enough to your income to make those choices much easier.
+Many seniors find themselves having to chose between paying bills, buying medications, and eating.
+By writing just a few blog posts each month, you can add enough to your income to make those choices much easier.